claudioscheer/ml-log/README.md

 # ml-log

-ml-log is a header-only machine learning log system that uses Redis and shows plotting results almost in real time for C++.
+ml-log is a header-only library for C++ that allows you to log machine learning results, such as training and validation losses.
+It uses Redis as storage and plots results almost in real time.

 ## Dependencies